 Keep your displayed message simple.
 Your presentation graphics should highlight the points you are making, not repeat them word for word.

 Four to six colors are usually plenty to communicate your message.
 Of these, only one or two should be intense colors.

 Black text on a white background is always the best visually, but is also a boring choice.
 Use colors that are easy on the eyes and always keep good contrast in mind so that conference participants do not have to strain to guess what is typed on a slide.

 Plan your presentation well in advance.
 A good presentation requires careful planning and review.

 You will lose your audience if your presentation does not address the issues described in your session description.
-One of the most common complaints heard from conference participants is that the session description provided in the Conference Program did not describe the actual presentation.
+One of the most common complaints heard from conference participants is that the session description provided in the conference app did not describe the actual presentation.